Rudina Hajdari

-Rudina Hajdari is an Albanian politician, formerly serving as a member of the Assembly of the Republic of Albania.
+Rudina Azem Hajdari (born 15 August 1987) is an Albanian-American retired politician who served as a member of the Assembly of the Republic of Albania.
 Daughter of the late Azem Hajdari, who led the 1990–1991 student movement which brought about the collapse of communism in Albania, Hajdari was elected to Albania's assembly on 9 September 2017, representing an area of the country's capital city, Tirana.

-Early life and Career
+Early life and career

 After her father's assassination in 1998, Hajdari moved to the United States to pursue her education.

-She attended Fordham University and graduated in 2009 with a bachelor's degree in Political Science, followed by a master's degree in Geopolitics, Territory and Security at King's College London.
+She attended Fordham University and graduated in 2009 with a bachelor's degree in political science, followed by a master's degree in geopolitics, Territory and Security at King's College London.
 Hajdari then pursued her second master's degree in Human Rights at Columbia University.
 Hajdari has subsequently addressed the University of Columbia's Harriman Institute for Russian, Eurasian and Eastern European Studies on the challenges which face the Western Balkans during the respective presidencies of Donald J. Trump and Vladimir V. Putin.
 Hajdari has also published numerous editorials on challenges for the region in outlets such as Newsweek Magazine.

-Hajdari served as Staff Associate to Congressman Eliot L. Engel, a Ranking Member of the U.S House of Representatives for the 16th District of New York, who also serves as Chairman of the United States House of Representatives Foreign Affairs Committee.
+Hajdari served as Staff Associate to Congressman Eliot L. Engel, a Ranking Member of the U.S. House of Representatives for the 16th District of New York, who also serves as Chairman of the United States House of Representatives Foreign Affairs Committee.

-After her brief experience in the U.S Congress, she decided to return to Albania, in a bid to help revive the party her father co-founded and restore its former glory.
+After her brief experience in the U.S. Congress, she decided to return to Albania, in a bid to help revive the party her father co-founded and restore its former glory.